wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/roles-responsibilities.md

 ## Global admin

 The global admin manages access for SharePoint Syntex users.
 They control levels of access and what users have access to.
 The global admin is likely a security specialist with IT understanding since tenant-level settings require more backend work and an understanding of how to administer IT settings.
-The global administrator needs to be comfortable with both establishing tenant-level settings and updating them on a regular basis, as needed,l including when new model owners and other admins are onboarded to your organization.
+The global administrator needs to be comfortable with both establishing tenant-level settings and updating them regularly, as needed, including when new model owners and other admins are onboarded to your organization.